 We are still offering appointments, but these will be telephone or video consultations.
 If a doctor feels they need to see you in person, and it is safe to do so, they will book you an appropriate time to come in.

 We ask that repeat prescription requests are done by email as much as possible.
 You can send requests to firstname.lastname@example.org for Swanscombe/Bean/Greenhithe/Lamorna or email@example.com for Elmdene/Bennett Way.
 When sending the request, please nominate a pharmacy where you would like to collect your medication from.

 A Home Delivery Service During the COVID 19 Pandemic is provided to those at-risk patients required to isolate for 12 weeks from our Bean Surgery for dispensing patients.

 If you have a new cough or fever please do not attend the practice.
 You need to self isolate for 7 days if you leave alone.
 If there are other people in your household, you all will need to self isolate for 14 days, even if they are not displaying symptoms.
 If they do start to display symptoms, their isolation period will change to 7 days from the first symptoms.
 Only if the condition deteriorates, call 111.

 At the Swanscombe and Bean Partnership the doctors and nurses take pride in offering the highest standard of patient-centred healthcare.
 We run many clinics for chronic disease care and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations, anticoagulation clinic and well-person check-ups.

-Our phone lines are open from 8:00am and we open our doors from 9:00am each morning, Monday to Friday.
+Our phone lines are open from 8:00am and we open our doors from 9:00am at SHC each morning, Monday to Friday.
 Please note that all calls are recorded for quality and training purposes.